uoft-lgcu/lgcu.ca/health.md

 Some healthcare providers are able to apply insurance benefits on the spot so you never have to pay the full cost.
 Discuss this directly with your healthcare provider(s), and see whether they will coordinate benefits with both your GSU and CUPE plans, or with only one (always apply the GSU benefits first).
 Take your insurance numbers with you to every medical appointment in order to increase the likelihood of using your benefits as you go.

-{::comment}
-Should the paragraph above be combined with the information about the pay-direct card for how to use the benefits "at the time"?
+[comment]: # (Should the paragraph above be combined with the information about the pay-direct card for how to use the benefits "at the time"?)
-{:/comment}

 ### What kinds of things are covered?